Muhammad764/Assignment-11/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://bicycle-assignment.web.app/).

+**A full-stack website
+**In this website you can see inventory product
+**You have see authentication both firebase and login/register **Added 2 more section and banner
+**You can add items,manage items,and see also your items

 ## Available Scripts